katymariehughes/Checkout/README.md

-## Project structure

-- Gateway.API
-- PaymentIngestionService
-- AcquiringBankService
-- BankSimulator.API
-- PaymentProcessingService
----

-## To Build the Solution
+# To Build the Solution

 Navigate to the root folder, i.e. the folder with Checkout.sln in it: